“Ma'am, I am not receiving the appropriate reply protocol from them.”

 I dive behind some supply parcels and wait.
 The screams are continuous, and I can hear the low key zapping of the photonic pistols.
 My crew cannot defend itself properly.
 Except for their knowledge of martial arts, they’re screwed.
 My freezing gun can’t do much against one of those pistols either.
 But we work with what we’ve got.
 I’m glad I decided to make a bun of my hair this morning.
 I would hate to have a ponytail slapping me in the face in a fight.

 The mist dies down, at last, and I see that hell has broken loose on the hangar.
-The crew is running, trying to hide and get out of the way.
-Some are fighting back as they can, while the Bebek’s crew is walking towards them, shooting continuously.
+The crew is running, trying to hide and generally get out of the way.
+Some are fighting back as well as they can, while the Bebek’s crew is walking towards them, shooting continuously.
 With my freezing gun I can take down a few of them.
 They’ll be stuck for a while.
 They all seem entranced.
 They don’t look at anyone, they just march ahead and shoot.
 Fuck, I know, I should be there, dying among them.
 But if I die, then we’ll have no shot at making it home.
 I know I’m the only one with enough guts to get us out of this situation.
 The bridge has been warned, but I don’t see what good that’ll do, other than have us wait for a battleship of some sort.
 Araujo has the other freezing gun.
 We could only get permission for two onboard.
 We’re supposed to be analyzing organic matter, after all.

 Before I think of it, I hear the whirring of the door hinges.
 Someone was smart enough to undo the air seal and lock the most of the Bebek’s crew back on their ship.
 Their crew is much larger than ours.
 If we can contain them to their ship we might just have a shot.
-I see one of my corporal’s disarm one of theirs with a kung fu blow to the stomach.
+I see one of my ensign's disarm one of the Bebek's with a kung fu blow to the stomach.
 It seems like it deactivated the zombie crewman.
 They didn’t count on that, apparently.
 It was smart to require this sort of training.
 They can forbid the weapons, but they cannot prevent me from turning my own crew into weapons.

 “Tartan, are you there?
 This is Toro.”
 I call her on my communicator.
 Let’s see those fabled leadership skills.

-“Sir, where are you, are you safe?”
+“Captain, where are you, are you safe?”

 “I’m doing my best with the freezing gun.
 Now that the door is closed we might have a chance.”